Health Economics II (PhD level)

 ellisrp at bu dot edu

-You are encouraged to schedule a time for my office hours here, although walk-ins are also welcome.
+You are encouraged to sign up for a slot for my office hours here, although walk-ins are also welcome.
 Please confirm scheduled meetings via emails and tell me whether you will be coming via Zoom or in person.

 I try to reserve Thursdays for research.
 Please try not to ask to meet on Thursdays.